whyrusleeping/gx/README.md

 package at the time of publishing.
 If someone were to download your package and republish it, it would produce the *exact* same hash.

+### package.json

+It should be noted that gx is meant to *work with* existing `package.json` files.
+If you are adding a package to gx that already has a `packge.json` file in its root, gx will try and work with it.
+Any shared fields will have the same types, and any fields unique to gx will kept separate.

+E.g. A single `package.json` file could be used to serve both gx and another packaging tool, such as npm.
+Since gx is **Alpha Quality** there may be some exceptions to the above statements, if you notice one, please file an issue.

 ## Installing a gx package
 If you've cloned down a gx package, simply run `gx install` or `gx i` to install it (and its dependencies).